pawlo0/tilt-display/README.md

 `sudo apt-get upgrade`

+Had some errors during the upgrade, due to being unable to fetch some archives.
+But running it again with `--fix-missing` option fixed the problem.
+I.e. `sudo apt-get upgrade --fix-missing`.

 ## step 3: Enable SPI
 Run the configuration tool by entering the following command and hitting enter: